RedLanternTech/CISSPNotes/Domain5Notes.md

 ## FRSecure Notes (hopefully I'll copy them above this line)

-- For ZeroTrust, you need access control at all levels.
-- **Authentication is proving identity**
-- **Authorization is what they are allowed to do**

-**Hashing Can Also Prove authenticity**

-- Provisioning - Granting Access
-- DeProvisioning - Taking it away

 For physical security, watch the two video's from the slide deck (slides 37 and 38)